ejagnes/ejagnes/README.md

 I'm a theoretical neuroscientist interested in how neuronal networks process information and learn in different temporal and spatial scales.

-## Codes
+## Code

-Here you will find codes I used in my latest papers papers:
+Here you will find the code I used in my latest papers papers:

 https://github.com/ejagnes/flexible_switch_2ISP for Complementary inhibitory weight profiles emerge from plasticity and allow flexible switching of receptive fields (2020).
 Everton J Agnes, Andrea I Luppi, and Tim P Vogels, Journal of Neuroscience JN-RM-0276-20; https://doi.org/10.1523/JNEUROSCI.0276-20.2020